apache/echarts-doc/en/option/series/sankey.md

 <br>
 **Visual Encoding: **

-The sankey graphs encodes each `node` of the raw data into a small rectangular.
+The Sankey diagram encodes each `node` of the raw data into a small rectangular.
 And different nodes are presented in different colors as far as possible.
 The `label` next to the small rectangular, which encoding the name of the node.

-In addition, the edge between two small rectangulars in the graph encoding the `link` of the raw data.
+In addition, the edge between two small rectangulars in the diagram encoding the `link` of the raw data.
 The width of edge is shown proportionally to the `value` of `link`.